BhumiIcreative/Tripletex/README.md

 - For Update the data click Import Supplier From Odoo Button from
   - General Setting -> Tripletex Authentication menu -> Supplier Sync -> Import Supplier From Odoo
-- Import Supplier from odoo if supplier_rank > 1.
+- Import Supplier from odoo if supplier_rank >= 1.

 #### For Tripletex to Odoo:

 - For Update the data click Import Supplier From Tripletex Button from
   - General Setting -> Tripletex Authentication menu -> Supplier Sync -> Import Supplier From Tripletex
 - Import from Tripletex if Customer type is Supplier and crated in vendor(supplier_rank = 1).

+### Invoice Sync
+#### Basic Information

+- When conform the invoice from odoo then create in the tripletex.
+- A custom text field is added on the invoice line to override the product description.
+- If the custom text field is empty, the product description should be used instead.

 ## Usage